Biospheres Day on the Hill 2023

 This past month (May 2023) Deluca and Swatez collaborated and First Nations artist Bezaliel Hill along with students from Mrs. Laura McKenzie’s class at our home school Valley Heights Secondary School and 30 other people completed the new mural, which will eventually be displayed on the Long Point Eco-Adventures Observatory building.
 They also visited the region in March where they shared their knowledge and experiences from their travels in the Congo, Poland, and ground zero in the Ukraine with other local secondary school students.
 Carolyn King, former Chief of the Mississaugas of the Credit First Nations and a recipient of the Order of Canada and her team from Moccasin Identifier project also spent time with students from the Delhi, Simcoe Composite, Valley Heights, and Waterford high schools discussing Treaty and what it means to be Treaty people.
 The students contributed indirectly to the mural through art produced during the workshops held under Moccasin Identifier, an initiative to raise awareness of indigenous culture, Treaty rights, and ancestral presence in Treaty #3 on the lands across Ontario.
 The workshops and the mural production were organized by Project Manager Cynthia Brink for the Long Point Biosphere Region with financial support from Nature Canada and the federal department of Environment and Climate Change Canada.
 This Mural is the first of four expected to grace the Norfolk County landscape.

-This year the Long Point World Biosphere Region (LPBR) is celebrating a total of twenty-two (22) Norfolk County sites as Amazing Places and models for sustainable tourism.
+Once again, this year the Long Point Biosphere Region (LPBR) is celebrating twenty-two (22) Norfolk County sites as Amazing Places and models for sustainable tourism.

 With support from the Ontario Trillium Foundation and the Government of Ontario, three new Amazing Places were identified in 2022 through a project involving stakeholder consultations, local meetings and other initiatives.
 The project also grouped the local Amazing Places under themed itineraries as one-day packages for families, couples, and all residents and visitors to learn, explore, and have fun.